zigpy/zigpy-xbee/README.md

 - Digi XBee Series 2 (S2) modules.
 Note: These will need to be manually flashed with the Zigbee Coordinator API firmware via XCTU.
 - Digi XBee Series 3 (xbee3-24) modules

+# Port configuration

+- To configure __usb__ port path for your XBee serial device, just specify the TTY (serial com) port, example : `/dev/ttyACM0`

+Developers should note that Digi has different baud rate recommeations for UART interface of different XBee chips series.
+- Digi XBee Series 2 chips (like for example Digi XStick USB Adapter XU-Z11) the recommended UART baud rate is 9600 baud.

 # Testing new releases

 Testing a new release of the zigpy-xbee library before it is released in Home Assistant.